-Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format Privacy Keys For each remote management session, the module uses an AES privacy key as part of the Diffie-Hellman key agreement process to secure the control / flow path in the secure connection.
+Privacy Keys For each remote management session, the module uses an AES privacy key as part of the Diffie-Hellman key agreement process to secure the control / flow path in the secure connection.
 Internal Electronic All privacy keys are stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit.
-No Note Erase, reboot and tamper will end a remote session DRBG Seed The DRBG seed is generated in accordance with NIST SP800-90A and NIST SP800-131A DRBG guidelines.
-Internal Electronic Not stored No NA NA No Diffie Hellman Keys For each remote management session the CM application will use Oakley Group 2 base and prime values to generate the required local and private values to enable privacy key exchange.
-Internal Electronic Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit No Note: Erase, reboot and tamper will end a remote session
+Note Erase 3 , reboot and tamper will end a remote session No DRBG Seed Used for SP800-90 Hash_DRBG the 440 bit seed value internally generated from nonce along with entropy input.
+Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No DRBG V Value Used for SP800-90 Hash_DRBG,V is the Internal Hash_DRBG state value.
+Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No Diffie Hellman Keys For each remote management session the management application will use Oakley Group 2 ^{5.} base and prime values to generate the required local and private values to enable privacy key exchange.
+Internal Electronic Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No

 Note 1: While the certificates, maintained within the module, are listed as CSPs, they contain only public information.

-Note 2: All random data including cryptographic Key material is sourced from the NIST SP800-90A DRBG as required
+Note 2: All random data including cryptographic Key material is sourced from the NIST SP800-90A DRBG as required Note 3: Switching modes or selecting the front panel key press erase sequence initiates a module Erase resulting in the destruction of this Key/CSP.